 (The opposite and equally brainless reaction is, of course, to call Barack Obama a Muslim terrorist who wasn’t born in the US, and whose secret agenda is to hand over the US to Kenyan agitators.
 Talk about over the top.
 From one idiotic extreme to the other.)

 The same goes when raising an issue on minorities, any issue, any minority.
-No matter how well-crafted your argument may be, you are deemed guilty of having broached a taboo subject, and are immediately and without further ado typecast as a bigot of some kind, and marginalized, and told to shut up and never broach the subject again.
+No matter how well-crafted your argument may be, you’re deemed guilty of having broached a taboo subject, and are immediately and without further ado typecast as a bigot of some kind, and marginalized, and told to shut up and never broach the subject again.

 This is not a democracy, this progressive crackdown-way of doing things.
-It’s the beginning of cultural and political righteousness, which often leads to groupthink, which often leads to civil conflict.
+It’s the beginning of cultural and political righteousness, which often leads to groupthink, which leads to civil conflict.

 These justifiably indignant radicals, these Nazis, they protested the degradation and humiliation of Germany with ever-increasing radicalism.
-They rose to defend the weak and tormented Germans among them, and, as it happens, quickly got carried away with their firestorm policies, deciding it would be a good idea to vaporize a few million weak Jews to make up for the humiliation of the German nation, plus invade the whole of Europe while they were at it, and declare war on the US, too, for kicks, and here we are, happily standing on Nazi bones, pointing at their downfall, telling the world how awful and misguided these people were.
+They rose to defend the weak and tormented Germans among them, and, as it happens, got carried away with their firestorm policies, deciding it would be a good idea to vaporize a few million Jews to make up for the humiliation of the German nation, plus invade the whole of Europe while they were at it, and declare war on the US, too, for kicks, and here we are, happily standing on Nazi bones, pointing at their downfall, telling the world how awful and misguided these people were.

-Dare we follow in their footsteps, getting carried away with whatever cause we represent?
+Dare we follow in their footsteps, carried away with whatever cause we represent?
 No matter how right we are, or think we are, there can be too much of a righteous reflex.
-People can do awful things when acting in the name of what they deem the greater good.
+People do awful things when acting in the name of what they deem the greater good.

 A precarious kind of progress, this is.
 It takes all of us down a slippery path, losing its footing at every step of the way.